When you have an eating disorder, taking care of yourself can help you feel better during and after treatment and help maintain your overall health.

 - Stick to your treatment plan — don't skip therapy sessions and try not to stray from meal plans.

 - Talk to your doctor about appropriate vitamin and mineral supplements to make sure you're getting all the essential nutrients.

 - Don't isolate yourself from caring family members and friends who want to see you get healthy and have your best interests at heart.

 - Talk to your health care providers about what kind of exercise, if any, is appropriate for you.

 - Read self-help books that offer sound, practical advice.
-Consider discussing the books with your health care providers.
+Your health care provider may recommend some helpful resources.

 - Resist urges to weigh yourself or check yourself in the mirror frequently.
-Otherwise, you may simply fuel your drive to maintain unhealthy habits.
+This may simply fuel your drive to maintain unhealthy habits.